66 Worked Examples: Internal Flows

 \[ \frac{\epsilon}{D_h} = \frac{0.006/12.0}{0.33} = 0.0015 \]

 Using the Moody chart, the friction factor for this Reynolds number and relative roughness is about 0.023.
-Some minor error in reading the chart is acceptable.
+Minor errors in reading the chart are acceptable.

 6. The pressure drop over a pipe length of 200 ft is